pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ### Parameter list wrapping

-When class/function signature doesn't fit on a single line, each parameter must be on a separate line
+When class/function signature doesn't fit on a single line, each parameter must be on a separate line.

+!!!
+Note
+    Wrapping of parameters is also influenced by the `function-signature` rule.

 === "[:material-heart:](#) Ktlint"